 For example, one passive method includes fog nets and fog fences.

-Atmospheric water generators are specific devices/units that run actively on a power supply to extract water (using one of several extraction methods – such as a cooling rod/coil, or desiccants) from humid ambient air.
+Atmospheric water generators on the other hand are specific devices/units (run on a power supply) that actively extract water from humid ambient air.

-There’s now several brands that sell these types of devices, each with different features and capabilities.
+There’s now several different brands that sell these types of devices, each with different features and capabilities.

-Some of the potential benefits of atmospheric water generation and harvesting water from air might include diversification of water supply, water independence, being able to generate water off grid and in remote or isolated areas, and having one more way to address water scarcity/stress related issues (and more sustainably manage and use water across society)
+Some of the potential benefits of atmospheric water generation and harvesting water from air might include diversification of a water supply and protection from future water risks, increased water independence, being able to generate water off grid and in remote or isolated areas, and having one more way to address water scarcity/stress related issues (and more sustainably manage and use water across society)

-Some of the potential drawbacks of atmospheric water generation and harvesting water from air might include cost effectiveness, reliance on power for AWG units, use of non green sources of energy for power (in some instances), being able to generate quantities of water at the largest scales needed, and that AWG technology might only work effectively in a select range of air conditions.
+Some of the potential drawbacks of atmospheric water generation and harvesting water from air might include cost effectiveness, reliance on energy use to generate water (and also how dirty some of these energy sources can be), not being able to generate water at the largest scales/quantities, and needing specific conditions for some AWG devices to work most effectively.

-*Note – the type of water-from-air method used, the technology (and brand) used, the conditions and situation it’s used in, the availability of alternatives, and other factors play a part in the overall pros and cons of AWG and harvesting water from air.
+The type of water-from-air method used, the technology used, the individual brand and model, the conditions a unit is used in, available water supply alternatives, and other factors, are all variables in the overall pros and cons of AWG and harvesting water from air.

-The pros and cons below are some generalized points.
+The pros and cons in this guide are generalized points only.